niosus/EasyClangComplete/docs/about.md

 I am currently a PhD student at the University of Bonn, doing Robotics, Computer Vision and Photogrammetry.
-This plugin was written because of my obsesstion with Sublime Text and the need (and will) to code in C++ every day.
+This plugin was written because of my obsession with Sublime Text and the need (and will) to code in C++ every day.

 ## [Support the development of this plugin](support.md)